illinois-cs418/illinois-cs418.github.io/_assignments/mp4_modified.md

 When a mouse button is down and the mouse moves, you should take the difference `e.offsetX - x` and add it to `rotY`.
 You should also update the global `x` and `y` variables to the values `e.offsetX` and `e.offsetY`.

-In the `draw` function, you should apply a Y rotation to model before applying the view transformation:
+In the `draw` function, you should apply a Y rotation to the model before applying the view transformation:

 ~~~javascript
 glMatrix.mat4.identity(modelViewMatrix);